tum-esi/testbench/README.md

 ### Main Phase

 -   Now every interaction is tested sequentially.
+This asynchronus testing leeds to a easily readable log.

 -   Actions